hu553in/laravel-angular-app/README.md

 you want to (re-)generate several app secrets in `./.env` file
 7. Run `make prepareDatabase` in the another terminal window in case if you want to (re-)migrate and (re-)seed the database
+8. Run `make exposeViaNgrok` in the another terminal window in case if you want to share your app with an outside world using `ngrok`
-8. Run `make runTestsBackend` in the another terminal window in case if you want to run backend unit and feature tests
+9. Run `make runTestsBackend` in the another terminal window in case if you want to run backend unit and feature tests
-9. Run `make runTestsFrontendCommon` in the another terminal window in case if you want to run frontend common tests
+10. Run `make runTestsFrontendCommon` in the another terminal window in case if you want to run frontend common tests
-10. Run `make runTestsFrontendEndToEnd` in the another terminal window in case if you want to run frontend end-to-end tests
+11. Run `make runTestsFrontendEndToEnd` in the another terminal window in case if you want to run frontend end-to-end tests

 **Note:** You definitely must do steps 3, 5, 6 in case if you haven't run them before in your current environment.